Chassis/Chassis/docs/reference.rst

 Server IP address could not be found.
 (DNS_PROBE_FINISHED_NXDOMAIN)
 ---------------------------------------------------------------------

-This happens typically with Mac when the DNS configuration has not been setup properly during the installation.
+This typically occurs on Mac when the DNS configuration has not been set up properly during the installation.
 SSH into the Chassis machine and run ``sudo service avahi-daemon restart``